j842-deprecated/old-install2/README.md

 #### Dependencies

 dRunner needs docker.
-You can install it with:
+You can install it as root with:
 ```
    wget -nv -O /tmp/install_docker.sh https://goo.gl/2cxobx ; bash /tmp/install_docker.sh
 ```

 #### Installing Docker Runner

+Ensure that you are not root.

 Install dRunner on the host by downloading the install script:
 ```